baduhai/Koi/README.md

  // i found a way but not sure if it is optimal tho.
 -[ ] some of the classes are now useless it would either need to be deleted or used for other thing like moving some methods from the utils class into there if they are related as the utils class it too large for my liking.
 -[ ] include button for running scripts
+-[ ] make methods modular this will assist in the ability to add more than just light and dark if it is not hardcoded.
 -[ ] The ui/ux is currently a mess i am no ux/ui guy but i don't really know how to make it any better .... for now -[ ] clean up the cmakelists directory
 -[ ] remove redundant code